devsecops/bootcamp/Week-2/labs/LAB-2.md

 - [Create a New App](##create-a-new-app)
 - [Push Code to Github](##push-code-to-github)

-# Building a Weak App from the Ground Up
+# Building an App the Naive Way

 ---
 **DISCLAIMER:** This is intended to be an example of a weak/vulnerable web application built with Rails.
 Please do not use this in production environments